 This well-designed hotel is conveniently located off of I-10, five miles from El Paso International Airport (ELP) – and yes, they provide free shuttles from the airport to the hotel!
 You’re also close to some of the best attractions in El Paso.

 The hotel is known for its family-friendly atmosphere, as kids can enjoy themselves at the hotel’s water park which includes El Paso’s largest pool.
-Adults will love the spacious rooms, fitness center, tasty breakfast and meeting room facilities.
-It’s a great mix of work and play here.
+It is also a great choice for travellers who need plenty of accessible services and amenities.